nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* For student financial advisors managing a growing client base
-* has a need to manage a significant number of contacts
+* Needs to keep track of individual client information
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:
+* Provide a way to view all clients records easily and compare and analyze their financial information.
+* Keep track of client information such as financial goals, current financial status, and investment plans purchased.
+* Make it easier to remind financial advisors on follow-up tasks and future advising sessions.
+* Personalized recommendations: propose personalized financial advice and recommendations tailored to the student’s unique needs and circumstances

 ### User stories